 Who is eligible for a group home placement?

-Information on eligibility requirements for a group home placement can be found in the Allocation of places in supported accommodation policy and procedures (PDF).
+More information on eligibility requirements can be found in the Accommodation Support Policy (PDF) and in the Accommodation Support Register Guidelines (PDF).
 Contact can also be made with your local Information, Referral and Intake service for more information on eligibility requirements.